dev-partners/devpartners.io/_posts/2020-03-20-corona-virus-service-updates.md

-First, before we dive in to the details of changes here at Development Partners, we would like to extend our most sincere hope that you and your family are staying safe during this terrifying Coronavirus outbreak.
+First, before we dive in to the details of changes here at Development Partners, we would like to extend our most sincere hope that you and your family are staying safe during this terrifying coronavirus outbreak.
 While we have all witnessed a fair amount of anxiety-driven craziness out there, it is so encouraging to see all of the neighborly actions that members of the community have been taking.